Emilia111/Getting_data/CodeBook.md

 * Stand Grav Accel Mag: For each measurement, the magnitude of the vector of the gravity acceleration standard deviation is included.
 * Mean Body Ang Vel Mag: For each measurement, the magnitude of the vector of the body angular velocity mean is included.
 * Stand Body Ang Vel Mag: For each measurement, the magnitude of the vector of the body angular velocity standard deviation is included.
+### 2nd data set
+In step 5 of the instructions a tidy data set is asked.
+This has been built as a data frame called dataset2 in the script.
+Then it has been written in a txt file called dataset2.txt
+Although the names of the columns is the same that in the previous dataset, they mean something different.
+The columns that are not neither Activites nor Subject, have the average for each activity and each subject.
+That is why there are only 180 rows: 30 people times 6 activities.